mathiaspettersen/CTFTeam5/Lab02/Lab2Delivery.md

 ## Ports

-> What ports are open on the host? (answer in descending order)
+> What ports are open on the host? (answer in ascending order)

 To figure out which ports were open, we chose to use `nmap`.
 This is a free and open security scanner which is used to gain information about hosts and running services on a network, includning information about open ports by performing port scanning.